 FREN 1110F.
 Le Roman contemporain.

 In this course we will read a selection of French and Francophone novels from 1985 to 2015.
-Authors include Patrick Modiano, Marie NDiaye, Lydie Salvayre, Marie Redonnet, Emmanuel Carrère and François Bon.
+Authors include Patrick Modiano, Marie NDiaye, Lydie Salvayre, Marie Redonnet, Jean-Philippe Toussaint and Laurent Mauvignier.
 Placing these novels in dialogue with key voices from critical theory (Cixous, Barthes, Derrida, Kristeva), we will pursue through the semester a sustained reflection on major contemporary “problematics” including identity, subjecthood, hospitality, history, genealogy, gender, memory and ghosts.
-Prerequisite: a course at the 600- or 700-level or equivalent proficiency.
+Taught in French.
+Prerequisite: a course at the 0600- or 0700 -level or equivalent proficiency.
 Contact the instructor to verify your proficiency if you have not taken French at Brown.
-Taught in French.
-WRIT

 FREN 1130B.
 Révolution poétique - à la française: Baudelaire, Rimbaud, Mallarmé.

 Primary emphasis: intensive study of the poetic production and theoretical texts of three writers who substantially contributed to the radical transformation of modern Western poetry.
 Additionally: attention to historical contexts and to influences on later writers and theories.
 Enrollment limited to 20.